Your Holiday Handbook for Hosting Thanksgiving

 Who Wants Dessert?

 Thanksgiving is the one day a year where it’s perfectly acceptable to don stretchy pants and indulge in every. single. dish.
 So even after three helpings of turkey and all the fixin’s, your guests will still have room for dessert.
-Pie is the classic post-dinner treat.
-But cake and cheesecake are good options, too.
+Thanksgiving pie is the classic post-dinner treat.
+But cake and pumpkin cheesecake are good options, too.

 Thanksgiving Dessert Tips:

 Give Your Home a Refresh

 While planning the menu may be the most important aspect of hosting Thanksgiving, you want to make sure your home is looking its best, too.
 Stick to our Thanksgiving cleaning checklist to ensure your space is sparkling.
 Then, set out some festive decorations to set the scene.

 More Holiday Home Tips:

 Must-Have Thanksgiving Gear

 The last thing you should be worrying about on Thanksgiving is whether or not your roasting pan has enough life left in it to cook one more bird.
-Stock up on the essentials (and a few splurges) before the big day.
+Stock up on the essential Thanksgiving products (and a few splurges) before hosting your big dinner.

 More Must-Have Thanksgiving Items:

 Q: How much food should I make for Thanksgiving?

 A: The answer depends on two things: how many guests are coming to dinner and whether or not you’d like a lot of leftovers.
 For a party of 10, for example, plan to serve 5 bottles of wine, 15 pounds of turkey, 7 1/2 cups of stuffing and 2 pies.
 If you have a post-Thanksgiving casserole you make every year, up the amounts a bit more to ensure you have ample leftovers.
-If you’re still not sure, consult our guide that outlines how much of every Thanksgiving dish you should make.
+If you’re unsure of how much bird you should make, here’s how to find out how much turkey you need per person.

 Q: What’s the best way to cook a turkey?

 A: While there are many options for cooking a turkey, our favorite (and the most popular) method is to roast the bird in the oven.
-We outline the entire process here, but the main steps include thawing the turkey, preparing it for the oven, roasting and carving.
+We outline the entire process on how to cook a turkey, but the main steps include thawing the turkey, preparing it for the oven, roasting and carving.

 Q: Should the kids eat at a separate table?